jmimohsin/Aviary-Android/README.md

 # Aviary-Android-Example
-This is an aviary image editor example in android.
+This is an aviary image editor example for android.

 For more details: http://www.coders-hub.com